Eleni Küreman

 Eleni Fotiadou Küreman (née Eleni Fotiadou Ελένη Φωτιάδου, 1921 – 16 July 2001) was Turkey's first professional female photojournalist.
-She began her career with the American news agency Associated Press in Turkey and went on to work for newspapers and magazines including Vakit, Son Posta, Yeni Şafak, Son Dakika and Yeni Gün.
-She specialized in sports photography and later went on to serve as a crime reporter.
+She began her career with the American news agency Associated Press in Turkey and went on to work for numerous newspapers and magazines, including Vakit, Son Posta, Yeni Şafak, Son Dakika and Yeni Gün.
+She specialized in sports photography and later worked as a crime reporter.

 Early life

 Eleni Fotiadou was born into a wealthy family in the Cihangir neighborhood of Beyoğlu district in Istanbul, Turkey, in 1921.
 There is some variance amongst sources on her year of birth, with some suggesting 1923.
 Her father, Stavro, a merchant, and her mother, Sofya, were both Ottoman Greeks.
 She had a sister Keti (Çapanoğlu after marriage), a year older than her.
 Her father died when she was four years old leading her mother to return to her former occupation as seamstress.

 She finished middle school at Lycée Français Sainte Pulchérie Istanbul, and completed her secondary education at the Phanar Ioakimio Greek High School for Girls (Fener Yoakimyon Rum Kız Lisesi).